Paul Rudd Has the Best Response to Why He Doesn't Age

 Rudd was joined onstage by his former co-stars Alicia Silverstone, Breckin Meyer and Donald Faison.
 As fans will recall, Rudd played Josh in the 1995 film while Silverstone played Cher.
 Faison played Murray and Meyer played Travis.

-Aison also shared a selfie with his former co-stars on Instagram.
+Faison also shared a selfie with his former co-stars on Instagram.

 "Rollin' with the homies..." he captioned the snapshot.